bork3350/dojoBots/README.md

 # dojoBots
 The metaplanet dojo discord uses a number of Price ticker bots with various features.
 Storing them here for posterity.

+## How to run
+In the event Bork is no longer able to host the bots, here's how someone else would go about doing it:
+- Download and install Python
+- Install the required packages: pip install discord.py yfinance python-dotenv aiohttp pytz
+- Create the required .env files as outlined in the code
+- Add the Discord_bot_token keys to the .env files (see Dojo mod post)
+- Use the appropriate command to launch each bot: start python c:\users\username\path\to\bot\main_mp.py for example

 # **Dojo Price Bots Overview**

 Click the People icon (top-right) to see the 4 active price bots: